 Salesvue’s application was designed specifically to reduce the number of Salesforce applications an organization needs by making multiple functions easily accessible in one platform and one dashboard.
 Salesvue provides email, phone/dialer and workflow automation solutions in one user friendly platform.
 In addition, Salesvue's analytics enable users to view easy-to-read reports on each of those activities separately and/or in combination to see how they correlate.

-The Salesvue app is native to Salesforce and was designed to keep all your data in your Salesforce instance to prevent corruption or breach.
+Salesvue is designed for Salesforce sales engagement and was designed to keep all your data in your Salesforce instance to prevent corruption or breach.

 Get the latest and greatest right in your inbox